 I am a writer.

 You might not have known that when we first met up, as probably there was no sign of me writing.

 My travel writing has been published in the book Letmestayforday, which sold over 10,000 copies in The Netherlands and Belgium, and next to that I compiled an anthology of short literary fiction stories by Dutch authors.

 The latter had to be about flying or being a passenger inflight and was called Fasten Your Seat Belt.
 The publisher found my original title All Up In The Air too ‘explosive’ for travelers to pick up the paperback at the airport bookstores.

-At the moment my core activities involve managing three little comfy movie theaters in Phnom Penh, Cambodia (Southeast Asia), where I have been residing happily since September 2010, running the tour company of Expedition Kilimanjaro in Tanzania (Africa), I give rare presences of myself doing standup comedy on a stage, do creative ghost writing on several blogs on a very wide range of targets, being an highly active CrossFit athelete that one hour a day, a healthy food lover and traveler whenever possible.
+At the moment my core activities involve cooking up dinner meal boxes with Foodoo, the $5 dinner box (three days a week) and managing a little comfy movie art house movie theater in Phnom Penh, Cambodia (Southeast Asia), where I have been residing happily since September 2010, while also running the tour company of Expedition Kilimanjaro in Tanzania (Africa).
+I give rare presences of myself doing standup comedy on a stage, do creative ghost writing on several blogs on a very wide range of targets, being an highly active CrossFit athelete that one hour a day, a healthy food lover and traveler whenever possible.

 And seriously, you thought I was only writing.